Generic Name: idursulfase (EYE dur SUL fase)

 Usual Adult Dose for Mucopolysaccharidosis Type II:

-Approved indication: For patients with Hunter syndrome (mucopolysaccharidosis II [MPS II])
+Use: For the treatment of Hunter syndrome (Mucopolysaccharidosis II [MPS II])

 Usual Pediatric Dose for Mucopolysaccharidosis Type II:

-Approved indication: For patients with Hunter syndrome (MPS II)
+Use: For the treatment of Hunter syndrome (MPS II)

 What other drugs will affect idursulfase?